 The thumbs.db file can be safely deleted manually.
 It will be automatically recreated the next time you view the thumbnails of the files in the folder.
 However, you can prevent Windows 10 File Explorer from creating the thumbs.db file.

-Unable to Delete Network Shared Folder Because Thumbs.db is in Use
+Unable to Delete Network Folder Because Thumbs.db is in Use

 Folder In Use The action can’t be completed because the folder or a file in it is open in another program.
 Close the file or folder and try again.

-The issue is related to a known issue described by Microsoft in the KB2025703 (Renaming a network folder in Windows Explorer fails with “the action can’t be completed”
+This problem is described in the Microsoft Knowledge Base article KB2025703 (Renaming a network folder in Windows Explorer fails with “the action can’t be completed

 ).
-The article states that sometimes the presence of a thumbs.db file with a thumbnail cache can prevent deleting or renaming network folders.
+The article states that the presence of thumbs.db file with a thumbnail cache can sometimes prevent network folders from being deleted or renamed.

 In this case, you can turn off the automatic generation of the thumbs.db file for network folders and drives.

-To prevent Windows File Explorer from creating a hidden thumbnail cache (Thumbs.db fil)e when browsing folders, you can use a GPO.
+To prevent File Explorer from creating a hidden thumbnail cache (Thumbs.db) when browsing shared folders, use Group Policies.

 - Run the local GPO editor (